|

 - 7 corsets, 1 hoopskirt, and 2 bustles

-- 1 pair drawers and 19 chemises
+- 1 pair of drawers and 19 chemises

 - 2 corset covers and 2 chemisettes